Jaimierl/reading-notes/102/git.md

 Benefits include:
 - Changes can be made and worked with without impacting the working elements on the main site.
 - Multiple coders can work on different branches for fixes, changes, and updates without affecting each other or the main code.
-- Previous versions of the main and of branchces in progress are accessible in case you want to bring back old elements or restore a version from before you made a mistake.
+- Previous versions of the main and of branches in progress are accessible in case you want to bring back old elements or restore a version from before you made a mistake.
 - Versions can be kept in the cloud in virtual servers called *repositories* so if something happens to a computer a backup of a previous version can keep you from losing everything you had worked on.
 - Different elements of the main system can be worked on in pieces or out of order.